LNUc-EEMiS/newbie_amri_ws/sessions/session0.md

 ## Connecting to a server, e.g. UPPMAX's rackham cluster

+* UPPMAX and clusters
+  - Compute and storage projects
 * The SSH protocol
 * Windows SSH options:
   - UPPMAX suggests MobaXterm